 Prairie Creek State Park

-My favorite hike here is Fern Canyon (blog post for more hike details), a truly unique short hike through a canyon with walls covered in ferns!
+My favorite hike here is Fern Canyon (blog post here), a truly unique short hike through a canyon with walls covered in ferns!
 You might want to bring water shoes and take a high clearance vehicle depending on the dirt road conditions.
 If you have time, the 12 mile Miner’s Ridge and James Irvine Loop is the ultimate hike - it ranks up there as one of the best redwood hikes you can do.

 After we were thoroughly pooped from a stimulating first day, we drove one more hour to Jedediah Smith Campground to stay the night.

 Today was dedicated mostly to exploring some of the lushest and pristine Redwood stands on the west coast.
 Jedediah Smith is hands down my favorite place to experience the redwoods, and you’ll be able to notice a difference between the trees further south in the Humboldt area compared to these closer to the Oregon border.

 Jedediah Smith Redwoods State Park

 For some great redwood hikes, I recommend Stout Grove for a shorter excursion and Boy Scout Tree for a longer hike.
 Even getting to each of these hikes requires driving on the scenic Howland Hill Road, which will have you driving in between massive redwood tree trunks that I’ll bet you won’t mind slowing down to a roll just to marvel at the towering trees all around you.

 The well-known Smith River also winds through this neck of the woods, and you’ll find some nice pebbly beach access points in Jedediah Smith State Park and around the town of Hiouchi.
 But my favorite way to experience the crystal clear Smith River is to head up the Highway 199 or the South Fork Road which both follow the curves of their respective rivers and offer random access points to the water.
 We even stumbled across a rope swing under a bridge!